apioo/fusio/README.md

 # About

-Fusio is an opensource API managment platform which helps to build and manage RESTful APIs.
+Fusio is an open source API management platform which helps to build and manage RESTful APIs.
 It provides endpoint versioning, handling data from different data sources, schema definition (JsonSchema), automatic documentation generation and secure authorization (OAuth2).
 More informations on